We all are different, yet same

 Ever wondered why we all are different?

-On the surface, we all seem distinct, bound by our circumstances.
+On the surface, we all seem distinct, bound by our life circumstances.
+But do these circumstances truly define who we are?

 Are we really what we appear to be?

-Are we really what we believe ourselves to be?
+Or are we what we believe ourselves to be?

-Are we the senses that touch, taste, smell, see, hear?
+Are we the senses that touch, taste, smell, see, and hear?

-We mistake the names we carry, the memories we hold, the desires we chase, and passing thoughts and emotions as ourselves, and overlook the simple fact of being.
-The more we cling to these identities, the further we drift away from what has always been constant within us.
+We mistake ourselves for the names we carry, the identities we hold, the desires we chase, and mistake passing thoughts and emotions as ourselves, and overlook the simple fact that we are just being.
+The more we cling to these fleeting experiences, the further we drift away from what has always been constant within us.

 What is this 'I' that is aware?